 In Chinese Happy/Merry Christmas is ‘Sheng Dan Kuai Le’ in Mandarin.
 Christmas in China is a time when the friends you have made become your family!
 Generally, people gather in someone’s apartment, make a big meal with as much of the regular Christmas food as they can, and enjoy all the food, drinks and games!

-Shops such as Walmart will sell your Christmas decorations, tree and fairy lights.
-Online shopping, all hail Taobao, is increasingly the cheapest was to get your tree and decorations, or even a turkey delivered to your door!
+Shops such as Walmart will sell your Christmas decorations, trees and fairy lights.
+Online shopping, such as Taobao, is a great place to get some Western ingredients for your dinner, even a turkey delivered to your door!

 Christmas Gifts in China

 Generally, gifts are not given at Christmas in China, except among expats.
-There is no tradition of waiting for Christmas Day to open presents.
-Here at York though, each school does Secret Santa, and we take it very seriously….!
+There is no tradition of waiting for Christmas Day to open presents that are stored under your tree.
+Here at York though, each school does Secret Santa, and we take it very seriously….! 😀

 However, a tradition that’s becoming popular on Christmas Eve is giving apples.
 Many stores have apples wrapped up in